+What does magnesium do to help fight fatigue?
 Magnesium is used to create “energy” in your body by activating adenosine triphosphate, also known as ATP.
 This means that without enough magnesium, you don’t have the energy you need and can suffer from fatigue more easily.

 Inadequate magnesium intake also means you tire more quickly and need a higher level of oxygen during exercise.
 One study conducted by the ARS Community Nutrition Research Group found that when magnesium-deficient women exercised, they needed more oxygen to complete low-level activities and had a higher heart rate compared to when their magnesium levels were higher.
-(4)

-2. Calms Nerves & Anxiety
+2. Calms Nerves and Anxiety

 Magnesium is vital for GABA function, an inhibitory neurotransmitter that produces “happy hormones” like serotonin.
 Certain hormones regulated by magnesium are crucial for calming the brain and promoting relaxation, which is one reason why a magnesium deficiency can lead to sleeplessness or insomnia.

-Magnesium deficiency caused an increase in the production of cortisol hormones in the brains of the mice, specifically by activating the paraventricular hypothalamic nucleus (PVN), a part of the brain that controls responses to stress and anxiety.
-(5)
+In a 2012 report published in the Journal of Neuropharmacology, when mice became magnesium-deficient, they displayed enhanced anxiety-related behaviors compared to mice given magnesium supplements.
+Magnesium deficiency caused an increase in the production of cortisol hormones in the brains of the mice, specifically by activating the paraventricular hypothalamic nucleus, a part of the brain that controls responses to stress and anxiety.

 Researchers who published the 2012 study in the Journal of Research in Medical Science concluded that magnesium supplementation is low-risk and effective for lowering insomnia symptoms; improves sleep efficiency, sleep time and sleep onset; plus it aids in early morning awakening and lowers concentrations of cortisol.
-(6)

-4. Helps With Digestion by Relieving Constipation
+4. Helps with Digestion by Relieving Constipation

-Magnesium helps to relax muscles within the digestive tract, including the intestinal wall, which controls your ability to go to the bathroom.
+Magnesium helps relax muscles within the digestive tract, including the intestinal wall, which controls your ability to go to the bathroom.
 Because magnesium helps neutralize stomach acid and moves stool through the intestines, taking magnesium supplements is a natural way to help you poop!

 Keep in mind, however, that if you experience a laxative effect when taking magnesium supplements, you may be taking too high of a dose.
-Taking the proper dose of magnesium should help you go to the bathroom easily on a normal schedule, but shouldn’t cause discomfort or diarrhea.
+Taking the proper dose of magnesium should help you go to the bathroom easily on a normal schedule but shouldn’t cause discomfort or diarrhea.

 5. Relieves Muscle Aches and Spasms

-Additionally, magnesium balances calcium within the body, which is important because overly high doses of calcium, usually from supplements, can cause problems associated with muscle control – including controlling the heart.
+Additionally, magnesium balances calcium within the body, which is important because overly high doses of calcium, usually from supplements, can cause problems associated with muscle control, including controlling the heart.

 While calcium is often taken in high quantities, magnesium supplements usually are not taken by most adults.
 This can result in the potential for intense muscle pains, cramps, contractions and weakness.